 Another good way to increase your average hourly online earnings is to have multiple sources of income.
 When one source is dry, milk another.

-Here are some MTurk alternatives to check out:
+Here are some MTurk alternatives:

 - Clickworker – Micro jobs similar to MTurk.
 Read my full Clickworker review and earning guide to learn more.